juice-shop/pwning-juice-shop/part2/security-misconfiguration.md

   prevents access to it.
 * You need to trick the security mechanism into thinking that the file has a valid file type.

-### Reset Morty's password via the Forgot Password mechanism

-This password reset challenge is different from those from the [Broken Authentication](broken-authentication.md) category as it is next to impossible to solve without using a brute force approach.

-> A brute force attack can manifest itself in many different ways, but
-> primarily consists in an attacker configuring predetermined values,
-> making requests to a server using those values, and then analyzing the
-> response.
-For the sake of efficiency, an attacker may use a dictionary
-> attack (with or without mutations) or a traditional brute-force attack
-> (with given classes of characters e.g.: alphanumerical, special, case
-> (in)sensitive).
-Considering a given method, number of tries,
-> efficiency of the system which conducts the attack, and estimated
-> efficiency of the system which is attacked the attacker is able to
-> calculate approximately how long it will take to submit all chosen
-> predetermined values.[^2]

-#### Hints

-* Finding out who Morty actually is, will help to reduce the solution space.
-* You can assume that Morty answered his security question truthfully but employed some obfuscation to make it more secure.
-* Morty's answer is less than 10 characters long and does not include any special characters.
-* Unfortunately, _Forgot your password?_ is protected by a rate limiting mechanism that prevents brute forcing.
-You need to beat this somehow.

 ### Log in with the support team's original user credentials